Freilichtbuehne/nova-defender/README.md

 ### How is an open source anticheat supposed to work?
 Currently **only some simple cheats are detected**.
 Since the source code of Nova Defender is open and visible, cheats can be easily modified to be undetected again.
 Therefore, **owners of large servers can request the extension of the anticheat, which also detects external, new or paid cheats by name**.
 Feel free to contact me directly via Steam for this.
 However, I reserve the right to refuse the request even without providing a reason.

+### Does it detect C++ cheats?
+Yes.
+Of course not all, but many of the most commonly used cheats.
+However most advanced cheats are only detected with the extended version (see question above).
+It is not bound to the programming language like C++.
+It can also detect external cheats that are written in Rust.

 ### What it does not do?
 No replacement for any admin menu (like ULX, sAdmin, xAdmin, ...)